neobourbaki/Library/database/S8P9UI0H/S8P9UI0H_b.md

 g(b) = g(a) + g'(\xi)\\, (b-a) = g(a).
 $$

-By definition of $g$, we have
+It follows that

 $$
 f(b) - \int_{a}^{b} f'(t)\\,dt = f(a)
 $$

-as claimed.
+by the definition of $g$.